zendesk/samson_secret_puller/README.md

 SERVICEACCOUNT_DIR: optional, where to service account from, defaults to '/var/run/secrets/kubernetes.io/serviceaccount/'
 POD_IP: optional, the IP address assigned to the Kubernetes pod
 POD_HOSTNAME: optional, the hostname assigned to the Kubernetes pod
+LOG_LEVEL: optional, log level, defaults to "info"; set to "debug" when debugging
 ```

 **(secrets in repo work only for testing)**.